Accelerox/wireguard-namespace/README.md

 # WireGuard Network Namespace Management Scripts For Linux

 This script collection simplifies the management of multiple WireGuard VPN instances running in separate network namespaces.
-The scripts automate the installation, creation, and deletion of namespace configurations and execution of commands within the namespaces.
+The scripts automate the installation, starting, and stopping of namespace configurations aswell as execution of commands within the namespaces.

 To ensure a safe and reliable installation, the script uses the `ip` command to initiate all interfaces and specifies the type as `wireguard` along with a network brige.
 This eliminates the need to alter any iptables rules to route packets correctly and avoids interference with other network configurations on the system.